 db2 update admin cfg using SMTP_SERVER <new hostname>

 11) At this time, you should restart your server if running Windows.
 Note that if your instances are set to auto-start, you may get error messages.
-These will occur if you have DB2_EXTSECURITY enabled.
+These will occur if you have DB2_EXTSECURITY enabled (To check if its enabled, run the following command: db2set -all, look for DB2_EXTSECURITY=YES).
 To correct this, you will need to update the DB2_ADMINGROUP and DB2_USERSGROUP registry entries using the db2extsec command.
 See the 'note' at the end of this technote for more details.